The minimal volume of simplices containing a convex body: Introduction

 for every $A \in GL(n)$.
 Thus, we have the following result:

 {\sl For every convex body $K \subset \R^n$ with barycenter at the origin there is a simplex $S \subset K$ having also barycenter at the origin such that

 where $c>0$ is an absolute constant. }

-Observe that, since the isotropic constant $L_K$ of any convex body is bounded by below by and absolute constant \cite[Proposition 10.1.8.]{artstein2015asymptotic}, then Theorem~\ref{Theorem A} follows from the previous inequality.
-We emphasize that it is unknown whether the isotropic constant is bounded by above by an absolute constant.
-The best known general upper bound is $L_K\leq cn^{\frac{1}{4}}$ is due to Klartag \cite{klartag2006convex}, which improves the earlier estimate $L_K\leq cn^{\frac{1}{4}}\log n$ given by Bourgain \cite{bourgain1991distribution}.
+Observe that, since the isotropic constant $L_K$ of any convex body is bounded from below by and absolute constant \cite[Proposition 10.1.8.]{artstein2015asymptotic}, then Theorem~\ref{Theorem A} follows from the previous inequality.
+We emphasize that it is unknown whether the isotropic constant is bounded from above by an absolute constant.
+The best known general upper bound $L_K\leq cn^{\frac{1}{4}}$, which was given by Klartag \cite{klartag2006convex} and improves the earlier estimate $L_K\leq cn^{\frac{1}{4}}\log n$ due to Bourgain \cite{bourgain1991distribution}.

+Estimates \eqref{desigualdad adentro proba} and \eqref{desigualdad adentro} should also be contrasted with a classic result of Macbeath \cite{macbeath1951extremal} (see also \cite[Theorem 2.10.]{pach2011combinatorial}), which asserts that any convex body $K \subset \R^n$ contains a convex polytope of $d$ vertices, whose volume is at least as large as the maximal volume of a polytope of $d$ vertices inscribed in a Euclidean ball (of the same volume as $K$).
+In particular, if $d=n+1$ it is not difficult to see that we can find a simplex $S \subset K$ such that